 What The Bible Says The Devil Really Looked Like

 To most people of the Western world — religious or not — the figure of the devil, also known as Lucifer or Satan, is an early identifiable archetype.
-Originally described in the Bible, the precise origin of the devil as we know him today has a richly interesting secret history.
+Originally described in the Bible, the precise origin of the devil has a richly interesting secret history.
 The figure is also featured in a great deal of Western culture, such as John Milton's "Paradise Lost" and Johann Wolfgang von Goethe's "Faust."
 The latter's portrayal of the devil, Mephistopheles, has shaped the character's image as a slick but vengeful trickster.
 Modern renderings in movies like "The Devil's Advocate" build upon these portrayals.
 Nevertheless, when it comes to popular culture, the devil is often cartoonish: A red-cloaked magician with horns and a pitchfork who appears in a puff of smoke, fitting in seamlessly with other ghouls and goblins at Halloween.

 Advertisement